Lulloooo/ValueAtRisk-estimation/VaR-mark.md

 ## VOLATILITY CLUSTERING & GARCH

-To improve more the VaR estimation, checking for serial correlation and volatility clustering among the portfolio’s log return.
+To improve VaR estimation, checking for serial correlation and volatility clustering among portfolio’s log return.
 If the autocorrelation plots display one of these two feature, then implementing a GARCH model may lead to better estimations.